uLoyd/PitchDeterminer/customModules/audioModules/README.md

 values: _id_: device id, _label_: device label, and _dir_: device direction Array of instances of this class is returned from the _getDeviceList_ method of DeviceHandler.
 Along the device direction there are also two boolean flags related to it: _isOutput_ and _isInput_ for more convenient array checks and filtering.
+For more convenient direction description instead of raw strings class contains a static object serving as enum which can be accessed as ```Device.direction.(input|output)```.

 ## SoundStorage